 Don’t settle for your current position.
 Aim high in your skills.
 Of course, with that aim, include in your action, too.
 Book conferences that are relevant to the music industry or your instrument as well.
 There, absorb the lesson.
 Ask sensible questions.
 And don’t forget to connect with the attendees and the keynote speakers.
 Sometimes, “It’s not what you know, it’s who you know,” maybe a reality.

 First, you sound different than you think, If you’ve ever recorded yourself, you likely understand this.
 You may think you’re listening to yourself objectively, but when you press play, you notice you don’t sound anything like you thought you did.
 Why is this exactly?

-With recordings, you can focus entirely on what you’re hearing and improve your skills faster because recording is a great performance practice also is a progress tracker and can help you achieve your goal easily.
+With recordings, you can focus entirely on what you’re hearing and improve your skills faster because the recording is great for your practice also is a progress tracker and can help you achieve your goal easily.

 This is a sponsored conversation written by me on behalf of Music & Arts.
-The opinions and text are all mine.
+The opinions and text are all mines.